 ALL WORK AND NO PLAY MAKE JACK A DULL BOY ALL WORK AND NO PLAY MAKE JACK A DULL BOY

-Vic felt the stiff metal of the chair pressed up against his back.
+Vic felt the stiff metal of the chair pressing against his back.
 The sweatshirt stuck to his skin and chafed around his neck.
 Inside the interrogation room, it was dead still with no AC blowing through the vents.

-Just another old trick that they play.
-Keep the suspect in the room, make him sit there worrying about what he had been brought in for, what do the police know… Literally to make him squirm and sweat.
+Just another old trick they play.
+Keep the suspect in the room, make him sit there worrying about what he’d been brought in for, what the police know… Literally to make him squirm and sweat.
 They were his thoughts, but the voice in his head mimicked Rory again.

-Then they will enter all smooth and nonchalant.
-Offer up a cold soda to get me to relax a bit.
-One of the cops, the good cop, will offer to take the can or glass away to throw away.
-Secretly they are gathering more evidence for fingerprinting and DNA for later.
+Then they’ll enter all smooth and nonchalant, offer up a cold soda to get me to relax a bit.
+One of the cops, the Good Cop, will offer to take the can to throw it away.
+Secretly, they’re gathering evidence for fingerprinting and DNA for testing.

 He frowned and adjusted his chair.

 Stop that!
-His mind scolded.
-They are watching you.
+They’re watching you right now.
 Remain cold, emotionless.
 Don’t give them anything to work with.
 When they come in, you have to be the investigator.
-You’ve got to learn what they know.
+You’ve gotta learn what they know.

-His skin crawled with the feeling of their eyes upon him, observing him through the two-way mirror.
-Judging him not only on his past history, but by his race as well.
+His skin crawled, the feeling of their eyes on him, observing him through the two-way mirror.
+Judging him not only on his history, but on his race as well.
 He understood the reality of things.
-Yet, he still hated it, but he wasn’t going to fool himself to thinking that he would not be held accountable to a social stereotype either.
+He hated it, but he wasn’t going to fool himself into thinking he wouldn’t be held accountable to a social stereotype either.

-The last day and night had become surreal.
+The last day and night were surreal.
 It was as if he drove to that wealthy neighborhood and parked his car in another parallel reality.
-Nothing had made sense since he had stepped into her house.
+Nothing had made sense since he stepped into Shari’s house.

-He had to find answers if he was going to get through this and out of the elaborate steel trap that he was in.
+If he was going to get through this and out of the elaborate steel trap he was in, he had to find answers

-A subtle knuckle rap at the door announced the entrance of the case detectives.
-The first was an older white cop with a scruffy, grey goatee, brown and unkempt hair above a set of sharp blue eyes.
-The detective following him stood a good five inches taller.
-A black and athletic man, close-cropped hair and a strong jawline.
-Although he seemed more of a younger, model-type, there was a sense of confidence that surrounded him.
+A soft knuckle rap at the door announced the entrance of the case detectives.
+The first was an older white cop with a scruffy, grey goatee, brown, unkempt hair above a set of sharp blue eyes.
+The detective following him stood a good five inches taller, a black, athletic man, close-cropped hair and a strong jawline.
+Although he seemed younger, more of a model-type, there was a sense of confidence surrounding him.

 Each had a drink in one hand and several manila folders tucked under the other arm.
-They joined Vic at the table, sitting across from him and opened their file folders without a word.
+They sat across Vic at the table and opened their file folders without a word.

 I am this week’s guest star on Law & Order.
 Madre!
-Vic made the dumb joke inside.
-His nerves were ragged.
-Outside, he remained stone and stoic.
+Vic joked to himself.
+His nerves were ragged, but on the outside, he remained stone and stoic.

 “Vicente Vargas, age 23,” said the black detective in a monotone announcer voice.

-“Before we start, champ, you want a drink or something?” the other “Good Cop” offered with a shark grin.
+“Before we start, Champ, you want a drink or something?” the “Good Cop” offered with a shark grin.